ahmedm98/paper_assistant/README.md

 # Possible Next Steps

 - Create other methods to compute the summaries and the similarity scores.
 And compare the performances of the different methods.
-- Add a pipeline that lets the user add more paper to the database.
+- Add a pipeline that lets the user add more papers to the database.
 - Standardize the text preprocessing pipeline.